VENENA: A Deceptive Visual Encryption Framework for Wireless Semantic Secrecy: INTRODUCTION

 As the core part of the \ac{pld} framework, the deceptive ciphering algorithm is required to fulfill two specific requirements.
 First, the codebooks of ciphertext and plaintext have to share a same codewrd set, i.e. every possible ciphertext codeword must also be a valid plaintext codeword.
 Second, every individual codeword must contain meaningful semantic information.
-While the preliminary works on \ac{pld} have been only focusing on the link-level design, little has been discussed about the application scenario or the system-level design, which can be constrained by the above requirements. \revtwo{essential semantic encoding mechanisms to generate meaningful semantic codewords.
+While the preliminary works on \ac{pld} \revthree{\cite{HZS+2023non,CHZ+2025physical,CHZ+2025physical2,HZS+2025semantic,CHZ+2025physical3} have provided in-depth information-theoretic and semantic analyses--on perspectives of deception rate, leakage-failure rate, and semantic distortion--as the cornerstone, they have} been only focusing on the link-level design, little has been discussed about the application scenario or the system-level design, which can be constrained by the above requirements. {essential semantic encoding mechanisms to generate meaningful semantic codewords.
 This creates} a critical implementation gap between theoretical \ac{pld} concepts and practical semantic communication systems.

 \revise{Visual encryption provides the essential semantic encoding capability that bridges this gap between theoretical \ac{pld} requirements and practical implementation.
 By mapping confidential messages onto semantically meaningful visual content, visual encryption enables the creation of dual-purpose codewords that satisfy both \ac{pld}'s semantic richness requirement and the deception objectives of active security.
 However, traditional visual encryption approaches remain fundamentally passive, lacking the active deception capabilities needed to counter sophisticated eavesdroppers who may possess full system knowledge.}